PNOptimizer/PNQL/README.md

 # PNQL：Petri-net-based Q-learning Scheduling Method

-This repository contains the code for our novel **Petri-net-based Q-learning (PNQL)** scheduling method, designed for efficient scheduling of **Robotic Cellular Manufacturing (RCM)** systems.
+This repository contains the code for our novel **Petri-net-based Q-learning (PNQL)** scheduling method, designed for efficiently scheduling of **Robotic Cellular Manufacturing (RCM)** systems.
 Our approach leverages **generalized and place-timed Petri nets** to model RCM systems effectively, capturing essential system characteristics such as conflict, concurrency, and synchronization.

+For details on the code, please refer to our book and papers below.

+Bo Huang, MengChu Zhou.
+Supervisory Control and Scheduling of Resource Allocation Systems.
+Hoboken, NJ, USA: John Wiley & Sons (IEEE-Wiley), July 2020.

+Bo Huang, MengChu Zhou, XiaoYu Sean Lu, and Abdullah Abusorrah.
+Scheduling of Resource Allocation Systems with Timed Petri Nets: A Survey.
+ACM Computing Surveys, Feb.
+2023, 55(11): 1-27.

+ZhuTao Yao, Bo Huang, JianYong Lv, and XiaoYu Lu.
+Scheduling of Robotic Cellular Manufacturing Systems with Timed Petri Nets and Reinforcement Learning.
+IROS 2024, submitted.

 ## Methodology

 We propose a reinforcement learning strategy employing a sparse Q-table to assess state-transition pairs within the net's reachability graph.
 The method utilizes the negative transition firing time as a reward signal for action selection and imposes a substantial penalty for deadlock occurrences.
 To balance exploration and exploitation, we implement a dynamic $\epsilon$-greedy policy that updates state values with an accumulative reward.
-Three distinct dynamic $\epsilon$-greedy policies cater to various application scenarios, making PNQL a effective solution for RCM system scheduling.
+Three distinct dynamic $\epsilon$-greedy policies cater to various application scenarios, making PNQL an effective solution for RCM system scheduling.

 ## Performance